You've been accepted—congratulations!

 - July: Housing and roommate assignment notifications

-Once you have submitted your tuition deposit, your next step is to register for courses!
+Once you have submitted your tuition deposit, you will be eligible to register for courses.
+New student registration appointments will begin in late May.

-Stay tuned for more information of advising/registration appointments!
+Check your My.Bushnell portal for more information on advising/registration appointments!

 A financial aid award letter will be made once you are admitted and have completed the Free Application for Federal Student Aid (FAFSA).
 Financial aid awards for fall semester applicants are traditionally granted in the spring prior to enrollment, or for spring semester applicants in the fall prior to enrollment.
 Should you have any questions about the process or your specific financial aid award, you may contact the Financial Aid Office at 541-684-7291 or email@example.com or your admissions counselor.